The popular add-in has undergone many revisions, with a major re-write for version 2.0. Please keep an eye on the What's New page for new releases.

 Extract ONLY the required template.

-If you experience a problem with the add-in, do ensure that you have the latest version before reporting the problem.
+If you experience a problem with the add-in, do ensure that you have the latest version before reporting the problem, and have read this page to ensure that you are using it optimally.
 The add-in is under regular development.

 It has been reported that with the previous version there may be a conflict if you have installed MathType by Design Science.
 If that still proves to be the case, temporarily disabling MathType should enable the add-in to be used.

-Command buttons are added to the Mailings tab on the ribbon of Word 2007/2010 and to a custom toolbar in Word 2003.
+Command buttons are added to the Mailings tab on the ribbon of Word 2007 and later and to a custom toolbar in Word 2003.
 In Word 2003 the main command is also added to the Mail Merge toolbar and to the Tools menu.

-When run, the macro checks for fatal errors and will produce one of the self explanatory messages shown below, should such an error be apparent.
+When run, the macro checks for fatal errors and will produce self explanatory messages, should such an error be apparent.

-The next dialog (the first if the disclaimer is cancelled) is the option to select which records you wish to merge.
+The first dialog is the option to select which records you wish to merge.

 Clicking 'Select Records' displays the Word built-in Edit Recipient List dialog